Born in Belgium into a family of musicians from Argentina, Pablo Matías Becerra has been immersed in a musical environment all his life.

 Up until now he had the chance to play as a soloist with orchestra in Belgium and Argentina and to play solo and in chamber music in Argentina, Belgium, France, Italy, Hungary, Austria, Holland.

-Pablo Matías is also the pianist in the ensemble Trio El Cuberdón, dedicated primarily to tango, which he founded together with Noemi Tiercet (violin) and François Haag (contrabass).
+Pablo Matías is also the pianist in the ensemble Zinnetango, which he founded together with Rodrigo Beraldi (violin), Kaspar Uljas (bandoneon) and Felipe Devincenzi (contrabass).